Welcome

 As a great variety of computational power abounds, it maybe a good idea to start with smaller numbers to gauge time scales vis-a-vis number size.
 The algorithm relies on the feature of 'bow waves' found in the Sieve of Eratosthenes and described in chapter seven of 'Journey to the Heart of Music'.

-Click here to download the scripts: awk and perl scripts plus manuals in a ZIP archive (50Kb).
+Click here to download the scripts: perl scripts plus manuals in a ZIP archive (94Kb).

 Click here to download the awk HTML sorting script, entity mapping file and brief instructions.